99zardoz/github.io/SQLLAGFunction.md

 sidebar:
   nav: "projects"
 ---
+In my previous role I was asked to develop a report on how journey time broke down into time at an address and time travelling between addresses and I used the LAG window function to help me deliver this.

 Window functions are a set of functions used to extract additional information from the result set.
 They add an additional aggregated field for each row. <br>
 There is a great article on window functions in general from Brent Ozar <a href="https://www.brentozar.com/sql-syntax-examples/window-function-examples-sql-server/">here</a>.
 My article shows how the LAG window function can be used to extract information about a previous row in the result set and apply it to the current row.
-Although we don't use it here, LEAD works in a similar way but on the next row of the result set.
+Although we don't use it here, LEAD works in a similar way but on the next row of the result set.<br>

 ### LAG syntax